infinum/eightshift-docs/website/forms/php/filters/block/step/component-prev.md

 ```

 :::note
-This filter will not apply to form settings pages.
+The custom button will not show in Form settings pages.
 :::